6 Panel Ideas for Your Travel Brochure Project

 REASONS TO VISIT

-Persuading travelers to visit the historical location gives students an opportunity to apply what they have learned.
-In other words, this portion of the brochure will require students to make use of the information in a context different from the one in which it was learned.
+Persuading travelers to visit the location gives students an opportunity to apply what they have learned.
+This portion of the brochure will require students to make use of the information in a context different from the one in which it was learned.
 Students will need to:

-• State three reasons to visit the location and draw (or insert) a picture for each reason.
+• State three reasons to visit the location.

 FACTS

-Requiring students to provide historically accurate facts about the location will show that they clearly understand and are able to translate credible historical information.
+Requiring students to provide facts will show that they have a clear understanding of the location.
 To do this, students will need to:

-• Include four historically accurate facts about the location.
+• Include three accurate facts about the location.

 Additional Lesson Components

-• Brochure Directions and Rubric: Ensure student understanding by providing clear directions and expectations for the historical brochure project.
-Ideas for rubric criteria include historical accuracy, completion, neatness, and effort.
+• Brochure Directions and Rubric: Ensure student understanding by providing clear directions and grading expectations for the travel brochure project.

 • Examples: Showing students examples of past brochures is helpful, but not necessary.
 You can use examples to inspire students and give them a concrete idea of what the finished project might look like.